 Creating Safe Workplaces

-McDonald’s unwavering commitment to providing a safe work environment that fosters respect, fairness, and dignity, and is free of harassment, discrimination, or fear of retaliation is imperative to achieving gender balance.
-We remain committed to assessing and advancing specific policies and practices to ensure we are meeting the current needs of our employees.
+McDonald’s is committed to providing a safe work environment that fosters respect, fairness, and dignity, and is free of harassment, discrimination, or fear of retaliation.
+This commitment is imperative to achieving gender balance.
+We will continue to assess and advance specific policies and practices to ensure we are meeting the current needs of our employees.

 In January 2019, we enhanced our discrimination, sexual harassment and retaliation policy and training for U.S. staff and company-owned restaurant employees to provide a more employee-centered approach.
 Our policy reflects feedback from stakeholders across the organization, as well as non-governmental organizations (NGOs) and other third-party experts.